 The Getzen Lecture on Government Accountability, an annual lecture series presented by the Department of Public Administration and Policy is made possible by UGA alumni Katherine Getzen Willoughby (PhD ‘91) and Dan Hall Willoughby, Jr. (JD ‘86) in honor of her parents, Evangeline Sferes Getzen and Forrest William Getzen, lifelong advocates of public service and education.

-A reception will follow at the UGA Founder’s Memorial Garden.
+A reception will follow in the lobby of Candler Hall

 PREVIOUS GETZEN LECTURERS